ranchimall/blockbook-docker/README.md

     docker exec -it <containername> bash
     ```

-    To view the logs of Backend and Frontend, run:
+    To view the logs of the backend and frontend, run:

     ```sh
     # Backend logs